“Who am I when the mind stops talking?”

 For example, through practices like mindfulness and meditation, individuals can develop a greater awareness of their thoughts, emotions, and bodily sensations.
 This can help them recognize patterns in their own behavior and gain a deeper understanding of their own motivations and desires.

 Cultural knowledge and traditions are another example of experiential knowledge.
 These are often passed down from generation to generation through stories, rituals, and practices, and are intimately tied to the history and experiences of a particular community or culture.

 Practical skills and trades are another form of experiential knowledge.
 Skills such as carpentry, cooking, and gardening are learned through hands-on experience and apprenticeship, often over a period of many years.

 Lastly, spiritual or philosophical insights can also be gained through personal exploration and contemplation.
 Practices like meditation, yoga, yoga nidra, and other forms of contemplative inquiry allow individuals to access deeper states of consciousness and connect with a greater sense of purpose, meaning, and interconnectedness.

 Experiential knowledge is a valuable and essential aspect of human learning and development, and can complement and enhance more traditional forms of book-learning in 2023 and today’s education processes.

 Ultimately, experiential knowledge is self-knowledge that is deeply personal and subjective, and it involves a degree of intuition, creativity, innovation and especially insight that cannot be found in traditional forms of education.

-The Mind is an Excellent Servant and a Poor Master
+The Mind is a Function – it is an Excellent Servant and a Poor Master

 The saying “the mind is an excellent servant and a poor master” is an important reminder that we should strive to be mindful of our thoughts and emotions, and to use them to our advantage.